How to Use Warp: The Agentic Development Environment (2026 Guide)

 description: "Check for recent errors"

-SSH Integration
+SSH integration

 ssh deploy@production.example.com

-Subshells and Environment Management
+Subshells and environment switching

 Step 7: Best Practices